 My classes help you connect to the following qualities: Spiritual & Fun, Strong & Tender, Witnessing & Immersed, Surrendering & Inquisitive.

 I teach what I relate to.
 What I practice and have experienced.
-What I can transmit with enthusiasm and authenticity with my own words.
+What I can transmit with authenticity with my own words.

 I aim to demystify teachers and teachings.
 I support students in being empowered and connecting to their inner teacher and inner truth.

-Teachings are for ever evolving human creations.
+Teachings are alive and evolving human creations.
 They are not pure and they are not immutable.

 Teacher are tools to be used by the students.
 They are not all knowing and they are not perfect.

-I am mindful of what I bring to the practice, my ego, my own issues, my personal agenda.
+I am mindful of what I bring to the practice, my ego, my own karma, my personal agenda.
 And I keep them in check.